KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/getting-started.md

 Or create a **Setup Configuration File** to automate the deployment of the KopiCloud AD API.

-> Coming soon: we will provide scripts to create full unattended deployments in Azure, AWS, GCP and VMware.
+> Coming soon: we will provide scripts to create full unattended deployments in Azure, AWS, GCP, OCI, and VMware.

 ----

-## Write your integrations
+## Write your Integrations

 Start writing your integration in any development or scripting language that supports a REST API: